philipkiely/philipkiely.com/src/blogs/essays/ai_moat.md

 *Silicon Valley*, season 1 finale *(spoiler alert!)*.
 Richard Hendrix has created, in theory, the best compression algorithm possible and founded a startup to bring the technology to market.

-Richard & co sit in the audience and watch as megacorp Hooli CEO Gavin Belson delivers a keynote announcing an equivalently powerful compression algorithm integrated into Hooli's entire suite of services.
+Richard & co sit in the audience and watch as megacorp Hooli CEO Gavin Belson delivers a keynote announcing an equally powerful compression algorithm integrated into Hooli's entire suite of services.

 Their technical moat evaporates in a single scene.

 When I read Microsoft's [copilot announcement](https://blogs.microsoft.com/blog/2023/03/06/introducing-microsoft-dynamics-365-copilot/) and [future of work post](https://www.microsoft.com/en-us/worklab/ai-a-whole-new-way-of-working), I was reminded of this scene.
 And I was reminded of it again when GPT-4 wiped away an entire generation on GPT-3.5 optimization startups with improvements to the core model's capabilities.